fbpx Skip to content

 Use the arrows to navigate through our 5 slides:

 Accra’s population is expected to grow to 9.6 million by 2050.
 The city currently accounts for 34% of Ghana’s GDP, and 14% of Ghana’s total population.
 Accra has played a pivotal role in Ghana’s economic and social progress in the past 30 years.
-The country achieved middle-income status in 2011 and has experienced strong, sustained economic growth, averaging over 5% since the early 1990s and halving poverty from 52.7% in 1993 to 23.4 percent in 2016.
+The country achieved middle-income status in 2011 and has experienced strong, sustained economic growth, averaging over 5% since the early 1990s and halving poverty from 52.7% in 1993 to 23.4% in 2016.
 However, poverty reduction has slowed in recent years, and inequalities in some areas continue.
 Meanwhile, increasing debt distress is increasing the cost of living and undermining public investment.

 The costs of air pollution compound these pressures.
 Inadequate public transport infrastructure, industrial estates, and waste burning are major sources of air pollution.
 The annual average PM2.5 concentration in Ghana in 2019 was 11 times higher than WHO 2021 recommended concentration levels.
 Without swift development of a clean expansion, Accra’s inhabitants’ health, wellbeing, and socio-economic prospects will worsen.
 This in turn will hamper its burgeoning services and manufacturing sectors.